avocado-framework/avocado/docs/source/quickstart/index.rst

 This will install the avocado command in your home directory.

+Before use avocado, you may need to configure the $PATH environment variable to include the path of avocado in your machine.

 .. note:: For more details and alternative methods, please visit the
           Installing section on Avocado User's Guide.